IPD (in children)

-- IPD (Invasive pneumococcai Disease) is a disease caused by severe infection with pneumococcus bacteria.
-It consists of two major diseases: meningitis. and infectious diseases in the bloodstream Sometimes this can include pneumonia. with infection in the bloodstream, in addition, pneumococcus It is also a major cause of otitis media. and sinusitis as well.
+- IPD (Invasive Pneumococcal Disease) : It is a disease caused by severe pneumococcal bacteria, consisting of two major diseases: meningitis and bloodstream infections.
+Sometimes it may include swelling with bloodstream infections.
+In addition, pneumococcal disease is also a leading cause of lower ear inflammation and sinusitis.

 The symptoms of IPD patients differ according to the type of organ that is infected. and age of the patient

-Inquiries can be made at.
+More inquiries can be made at

 - Pediatrics Center (Building 2), 2nd floor, call.02-530-2013 ext.
 2200,2201